 It’s important to choose a gentle cleanser that will give you a thorough cleaning without stripping your skin of its natural protective barrier.

-You probably don’t want to choose a traditional acne fighting cleanser, because most of them are way ty harsh and drying and can leave your skin more vulnerable to breakouts.
+You probably don’t want to choose a traditional acne-fighting cleanser, because most of them are way too harsh and drying and can leave your skin more vulnerable to breakouts.